Some combinatorial interpretations of the Macdonald identities for affine root systems and Nekrasov--Okounkov type formulas: Introduction and notations

 \end{thm}

-Finally, from these $q$-Nekrasov--Okounkov type formulas, we are able to derive 13 Nekrasov--Okounkov formulas corresponding to all of Macdonald's specializations in \cite[Appendix $1$]{Mac}, where we discuss some subtleties in type $\tilde{BC}_t$.
-For example, regarding the only specialization in type $\tilde{D}_t$ \cite[Appendix $1$]{Mac}, the corresponding Nekrasov--Okounkov formula is as follows:
+Finally, from these $q$-Nekrasov--Okounkov type formulas, we are able to derive 13 Nekrasov--Okounkov formulas corresponding to all of Macdonald's specializations in \cite[Appendix $1$]{Mac}, where we discuss some subtleties in type $A^{(2)}_{2t}$.
+For example, regarding the only specialization in type $D^{(1)}_t$, the corresponding Nekrasov--Okounkov formula is as follows:

-where $z$ is any complex number.
-Formulas \eqref{NOdebut} and {eq:nospecc} are also derived through our approach.
+where $z$ is any complex number, and $\varepsilon'_s$ equals $1$ if $s$ is strictly above the main diagonal $\Delta$ and $-1$ otherwise.
+Formulas \eqref{NOdebut} and \eqref{eq:nospecc} are also derived through our approach.

 The organization of this paper is as follows.
 The first section is devoted to the exploration of connections between binary bi-infinite words and statistics of boxes of integer partitions, in particular their hook lengths, which satisfy some constraints under the Littlewood decomposition.
 This notion enables us to compute explicitly the Littlewood decomposition as described in \cite{HJ}.
 This way of looking has been used with different names in the literature such as abaci (see for instance \cite{BN}), fermionic viewpoint (see for instance \cite{Johnson}), or Maya diagrams.
 Then we show in Section \ref{sec:Macdointer} the connections between Macdonald identities as written in \cite[Proposition $6.1$]{RS} and quadratic forms.
 In the following section, we exploit the Littlewood decomposition and its interpretation as words to obtain a different way of computing \cite[Bijection $2$]{GKS} which maps a $t$-core partition to a vector of $t$ integers.
-Using these techniques allows us not only to explicitly get a connection between the $7$ quadratic forms of Section \ref{sec:Macdointer} and integer partitions but to enumerate the products of hook lengths such as in Theorems \ref{thm:HD} and \ref{thm:DDpair} for all these $7$ families of partitions.
-Finally in Section \ref{chap4:macdo}, we use these connections to rewrite the Macdonald identities for the $7$ infinite root systems as $q$-Nekrasov--Okounkov formulas and then discuss how one can derive Nekrasov--Okounkov formulas for all the $13$ specializations given by Macdonald.
+In Section \ref{chap4:macdo}, we explain how using these techniques allows us not only to explicitly get a connection between the $7$ quadratic forms of Section \ref{sec:Macdointer} and integer partitions, but also to enumerate the products of hook lengths such as in Theorems \ref{thm:HD} and \ref{thm:DDpair} for all these $7$ families of partitions.
+In particular, note that the results of Section \ref{chap4:sign} Finally in Section \ref{sec:NO}, we use these connections to rewrite the Macdonald identities for the $7$ infinite root systems as $q$-Nekrasov--Okounkov formulas and then discuss how one can derive Nekrasov--Okounkov formulas for all the $13$ specializations given by Macdonald.